-If this piques your curiosity and you want to talk shop, let's do it!
-I like getting emails out of the blue, so don't be shy: firstname.lastname@example.org.
+If any of the above piques your curiosity and you want to talk shop, let's do it!
+I enjoy receiving emails out of the blue, so don't be shy: email@example.com.

 I graduated from Brown in 2003 with a combined degree in Math and Computer Science.
 While in school, my studies focused on computer graphics, machine vision, and operating systems, and I worked most closely with Michael Black and Andries van Dam.
 I accepted a software engineering job offer from Google in my final semester at Brown, and I joined them immediately after a three month summer internship at Microsoft Research in Silicon Valley (where I worked under the direction of Michael Isard).